kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/04-ordering-and-activating/articles/06-my-wise-card-hasn-t-arrived-yet/content.md

+# Ordering and activating
-# My Wise card hasn't arrived yet
+## My Wise card hasn't arrived yet
 In most regions we use standard delivery, so we can only give you an estimated delivery time, but not a tracking number.
 You can check this under the **Cards** tab in your Wise account.

 Normal delivery times based on regions: